SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ## Delivery dashboard

-Last reconciled with the source tree on 2026-08-27 against the worktree based on commit `cf0c81eb3`, including the completed AV1 transform, OBU-framing, and independently verified intra-block-copy checkpoints.
+Last reconciled with the source tree on 2026-08-27 against the worktree based on commit `07cc0291e`, including the completed AV1 transform, OBU-framing, intra-block-copy, and 12-profile reconstruction checkpoints.
 This dashboard is the authoritative delivery order.
 The detailed phase checklists below provide subsystem evidence; they do not override the current-stage marker or permit work to skip ahead.

 Status meanings: